raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 const numberButNotBinary = complementation('1234567890', binaryNumber)

-test(numberButNotBinary, ['', '0', '1', '01', '10', 'two'])
+test(numberButNotBinary, ['', '0', '1', '01', '10', '2', 'two'])
   //=>
     '' => true
     '0' => false
     '1' => false
     '01' => true
     '10' => false
+    '2' => true
     'two' => false
 ```

 Note that we do not have a perfect or "ideal" `complementation`, we have "complementation over the alphabet `1234567890`."
+You can see, for example, that it fails to recognize `'two'`, because letters are not part of its alphabet.

-But that is good enough for our purposes.
+But as we will see, complementation over a declared alphabet is good enough for our purposes.

 <!-- UNFINISHED WORK STARTS HERE -->